 Anyone who grew up in an Italian family remembers his or her first taste of wine: heavily diluted with water and very likely served in a sturdy juice glass.

 That was me, swinging my legs from a creaky metal chair on my grandparents’ patio, politely sipping from a cup emblazoned with sunny Florida oranges and proud to be sophisticated enough to drink the same thing as the grown-ups.

-Thinking of those first childhood tastes of wine, the splash of water in my tiny tumbler bringing out the fruity flavors and smoothing out the bitter tannins for my young palate, made me realize that what I was drinking back then was really a basic variation on the traditional spritz cocktail.
+Thinking of those first childhood tastes of wine, the splash of water in my tiny tumbler smoothing out the bitter tannins for my young palate, made me realize that what I was drinking back then was really a basic variation on the traditional spritz cocktail.

 Over the past few years, these fizzy, summery drinks have reclaimed their rightful place at the table as cocktail enthusiasts have explored the varied (and storied) traditions of the European spritzer.

 Riffing on this centuries-old practice became my obsession as I perfected my go-to recipe for a summery red wine spritzer.

 Subtly savory but still thirst-quenching, and most certainly not diluted in flavor or body in any way, my new favorite warm-weather wine cocktail takes its cues from two sources.

 The Spanish tinto de verano pairs red wine with lemon-lime soda, and the New York Sour is a wine-topped version of a whiskey sour that’s been knocking around since the 19th century.